Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Simulation Experiments

-In Figure \ref{fig:boost}, we observe again that $R$-learner stands out in Setup $A$ and $C$, with all methods performing reasonably well in the randomized control setting of Setup $B$; in Setup $D$, $T$-learner performs best since the the treated and control arms are generated from completely different functions.
+In Figure \ref{fig:boost}, we observe again that $R$-learner stands out in Setup $A$ and $C$, with all methods performing reasonably well in the randomized control setting of Setup $B$; in Setup $D$, the $T$-learner performs best since the the treated and control arms are generated from unrelated functions.

-Before we conclude this section, we note that in both sets of the experiments, for simplicity of illustration, we have used lasso and boosting respectively to learn $\hat{m}(\cdot)$ and $\hat{e}(\cdot)$.
-In practice, we recommend cross validating on a variety of black-box learners (lasso, random forests, neural networks, etc.) that are tuned for prediction accuracy to learn these two pilot quantities.
-All simulation results above can be replicated using the \texttt{rlearner} \texttt{R} package.\footnote{\url{https://github.com/xnie/rlearner}}
+Before we conclude this section, we note that in both sets of the experiments, for simplicity of illustration, we have used lasso, kernel ridge regression, and boosting respectively to learn $\hat{m}(\cdot)$ and $\hat{e}(\cdot)$.
+In practice, we recommend cross validating on a variety of black-box learners, e.g. lasso, random forests, neural networks, etc. that are tuned for prediction accuracy to learn these two pilot quantities.
+All simulation results above can be replicated using the publicly available \texttt{rlearner} package for \texttt{R} \citep{CRAN}, available at \url{https://github.com/xnie/rlearner}.